fuzzylogicxx/fuzzylogic/posts/2021-03-19-in-praise-of-the-unambiguous-click-menu-on-csstricks.md

 From popular frontend framework [Bootstrap](https://getbootstrap.com/docs/3.4/):

 > What it really boils down to is user intent.
-The purpose of a hover state is to indicate something is clickable (underlined text)â¦ The purpose of a click is to actually do something, to take an explicit action.
+The purpose of a hover state is to indicate something is clickable (underlined text).
+The purpose of a click is to actually do something, to take an explicit action.
 Opening a dropdown is an explicit action and should only happen on click.
-—Bootstrap

 (via [@jamesmockett](https://twitter.com/jamesmockett))